-- a.
-Navigate to the <local path>/Data/JPSS/Fire directory. - b.
-Select the SVM13 file. - c.
+- 1. Remove all layers and data sources, create a new one-paneled map display, and close any previouslyexisting tabs. - From the Under Development -> Imagery JPSS chooser of the Data Explorer, create a data source of Suomi NPP band 13 data. - a.
+Navigate to the <local path>/Data/JPSS/Canada directory. - b.
+Select the GMGTO-VM13\ file. - c.
 Click Add Source. - 3.
-Display the brightness temperature data at full resolution over a portion of the data containing fire pixels. - a.
-In the Fields panel of the Field Selector, select Image -> VIIRS-M13-SDR_All/BrightnessTemperature field. - b.
+Display the brightness temperature over a portion of the data containing fire pixels east of the Hudson Bay. - a.
+In the Fields panel of the Field Selector, select Image -> VIIRS-M13-EDR\All/BrightnessTemperature field. - b.
 In the Displays panel, select Imagery -> Image Display. - c.
-In the Region tab, use Shift+Left-Click+Drag to subset a region in the northern part of the data between the bowtie deletion lines.
+In the Region tab, use Shift+Left-Click+Drag to subset a region east of the Hudson Bay. - d.

-- d.
 Click Create Display. - 4.
 Modify the enhancement range to make the fire pixels easier to locate. - a.
 Zoom in on the region where the data is displayed in the Main Display. - b.
 Right-Click on the grayscale enhancement in the Legend and choose Change Range. - c.
 In the Change Range window, change the To value to 340 and click OK. - 5.
 The fire pixels are a little easier to see after the previous step.
 Modify the enhancement itself to make them stand out even more. - a.
 Right-Click on the enhancement in the Legend and choose Edit Color Table. - b.
 The Color Table Editor window works by interpolating colors between breakpoints.
-Add a new breakpoint at 330 by Right-Clicking above the enhancement and choosing Add Breakpoint -> At Data Point.
-In the Breakpoint Value window, enter a value of 330 and click OK. - c.
-With the 330 breakpoint active (yellow outline around triangle at breakpoint), use the HSV tab to make the breakpoint yellow.
+Add a new breakpoint at 305 by Right-Clicking above the enhancement and choosing Add Breakpoint -> At Data Point.
+In the Breakpoint Value window, enter a value of 305 and click OK.

-- d.
-Left-Click on the 340 breakpoint to make it active, and set this breakpoint to red using the same process to set the 330 breakpoint to yellow. - e.
+- c.
+With the 305 breakpoint active (yellow outline around triangle at breakpoint), use the HSV tab to make the breakpoint yellow. - d.
+Left-Click on the 340 breakpoint to make it active, and set this breakpoint to red using the same process to set the 305 breakpoint to yellow. - e.
 Right-Click on the 340 breakpoint's triangle and select Edit Colors -> Interpolate -> Left.
-This will make the upper end of the enhancement shade from yellow to red. - f.
+This will make the upper end of the enhancement shade from yellow to red.

+- f.
 Investigate the display to see how the fires are now easier to see. - 6.
 Save the display as a zipped bundle. - a.
 From the Main Display window, select File -> Save Bundle. - b.
 In the Save window, navigate to the directory where you want to save the bundle to. - c.
 Enter a name of the file in the File Name field. - d.
-In the Files of Type dropdown menu, choose McIDAS-V Zipped Data Bundles (.mcvz). - e.
+In the Files of Type dropdown menu, choose McIDAS-V Zipped Data Bundles (\.mcvz). - e.
 Click Save. - f.
 In the Save Data window, select Save All Displayed Data and click OK.
-Wait for the Creating Zipped Bundle window to go away, meaning that the bundle has finished writing itself.

-7. Load the bundle.

-- a.
-Remove all layers and data sources, create a new one-paneled map display, and close any previously-existing tabs. - b.
+Wait for the Creating Zipped Bundle window to go away, meaning that the bundle has finished writing itself. - 7.
+Load the bundle. - a.
+Remove all layers and data sources, create a new one-paneled map display, and close any previouslyexisting tabs. - b.
 From the Main Display window, select File -> Open File. - c.
 In the Open File window, navigate to the location where the bundle was saved to, select the bundle, and click Open.